 The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin is an inspiring true story about a woman born in Boston, who was “unique from the start”.
 She was unable to speak by age 3 and didn’t enjoy hugs.
-The story continues to draw you a picture of a girl who is withdrawn and doesn’t enjoy the “normal” things.
+The story continues to draw you a picture of a withdrawn girl.
+She doesn’t enjoy the “normal” things.
 Something is different about Temple.